youthvoteuk/youthvoteuk2019/contact-us.md

 <section class="section green" markdown="1">
 <h2 id="contact-us">Contact us</h2>

-You can call, Whatsapp or text us for advice, information and to request resources on <a href="tel:07513308137">07513 308 137</a>.
-Or email: <a href="mailto:youthvoteuk2019@gmail.com">youthvoteuk2019@gmail.com</a>.
+You can email us for advice, information and to request resources at <a href="mailto:youthvoteuk2019@gmail.com">youthvoteuk2019@gmail.com</a>.

 Please tell us your constituency when you get in touch.
 This is a volunteer run project so we might not respond immediately but we'll get back to you asap!